FrankM1/qazana/docs/README.md

 Controls are different types of input fields and UI elements that are used to construct the UI of elements.<br>
 For more information about controls, Please refer to [this article](content/controls/README.md).<br>
-Builder includes a wide array of controls:
+Qazana includes a wide array of controls:

 ##### Default settings